- 4.3.1.23.1 Synopsis

 public abstract void reconnect(int timeout);

 Disconnect and reconnect this session factory using the specified timeout value and change the saved timeout value.
 This is a heavyweight method and should be used rarely.
 It is intended for cases where the process in which clusterj is running has lost connectivity to the cluster and is not able to function normally.
-Reconnection is done in several phases.
-First, the session factory is set to state Reconnecting and a reconnect thread is started to manage the reconnection procedure.
+Reconnection is done in several phases, managed by the global connection pool.
+First, a set of connections is set to state Reconnecting and a reconnect thread is started to manage the reconnection procedure.
+Then all SessionFactories are notified of the pending reconnection; every affected SessionFactory will transition into the Reconnecting state.
 In the Reconnecting state, the getSession methods throw ClusterJUserException and the connection pool is quiesced until all sessions have closed.
 If sessions fail to close normally after timeout seconds, the sessions are forced to close.
 Next, all connections in the connection pool are closed, which frees their connection slots in the cluster.
-Finally, the connection pool is recreated using the original connection pool properties and the state is set to Open.
+Finally, the connections are recreated using the original connection pool properties and the state is set to Open.
 The reconnection procedure is asynchronous.
 To observe the progress of the procedure, use the methods currentState and getConnectionPoolSessionCounts.
 If the timeout value is non-zero, automatic reconnection will be done by the clusterj implementation upon recognizing that a network failure has occurred.
 If the timeout value is 0, automatic reconnection is disabled.
 If the current state of this session factory is Reconnecting, this method silently does nothing.

 7.5.7